Definitely on an upswing, designer dog breeds have been gaining popularity, providing potential pet owners a viable alternative to pure breeds.

 Although the Cojack is a crossbreed, it usually sticks to one main blueprint and showcases similar physical appearances across the board.

 This is a medium-sized breed with a long body and short solid legs.
-It features tall ears which stand erect and brown almond shaped eyes.
+It features tall ears that stand erect and brown almond-shaped eyes.

 How Big is a Full-Grown Cojack?